 Nursing care plan for patients with hyperbilirubinemia involves preventing injury/progression of condition, providing support/appropriate information to family, maintaining physiological homeostasis with bilirubin levels declining and preventing complications.

-Here are four (4) nursing care plans for Hyperbilirubinemia (Neonatal Jaundice):
+Here are four (4) nursing care plans and nursing diagnosis for Hyperbilirubinemia (Neonatal Jaundice):

 May be related to